pawatsethaput/OpenBank/REST-API-V1.4.5.md

 The possible values for the error code are:

 1 : Transfer failed.
 2 : Incorrect answer to one or more questions.
-You may try to answer the challenges again.
+You may try to answer the challenge again.